• Skip to main content

 The Rev. Ajit Samuel John

 Ajit John is both a priest and lawyer.
 Born in India to Christian parents, he studied history at the University of Toronto (B.A. and M.A.) and then law at the University of Western Ontario (L.L.B.).
 He served as a lawyer for those on the margins, then worked at Covenant House, New York.
 Ajit completed theological studies at both Wycliffe College and Nashotah House (S.T.M.) while working as counsel for the Law Society of Ontario.
 After ordination, he served in various Toronto parishes, then studied canon law (L.L.M.) at Cardiff University.
 Ajit has pastored a Church of England chaplaincy in Versailles, served as a Trustee of Wycliffe College, and been weekly squash partner for the Rt.
 Rev. George Sumner.
-Recently, he has been working with the other clergy of Toronto to preserve a place where Anglicans of opposing views can live in love, preach freely, and seek together what is true for the whole Church of God.
-He is married to Margaret, and they have a teen-aged daughter, Gabrielle.
+He has been working with the other clergy of Toronto to preserve a place where Anglicans of opposing views can live in love, preach freely, and seek together what is true for the whole Church of God.
+He is married to Margaret, and they have a teenaged daughter, Gabrielle.

 Richard Kennelly